goddamnyouryan/geo-calculator/README.md

 ## Usage

-Add the line `extend GeoCalculator` into your model like so:
+Add the line `include Geocoder::Store::ActiveRecord` into your model like so:

 	app/models/location.rb
 	class Location < ActiveRecord::Base
-	  extend GeoCalculator
+	  include Geocoder::Store::ActiveRecord
 	end

 make sure that your model has a `latitude` and `longitude` column.